aggregat4/dendriform/JOURNAL.md

 It is unclear to me where we want to handle the special case that is the ROOT node.
 For now I have added the ROOT node as a special case to the moveoperation.ts loadNode method.

 BTW tests are absolutely critical for all the functionality.
-Don't believe I didn't have any for the storage before. :facepalm:
+Can't believe I didn't have any for the storage before. :facepalm: